cboling-zz/onos-restconf-providers/README.md

 available, so please check back later for updates.

 -----------------------------------------------------------------------------
-The project currently is written to be built out-of-tree.
+The project currently is written to be built out-of-tree but is structured in such a way as to easily overlay (with a bit of work) into the main ONOS source tree.
 To build and install, setup the appropriate cell file and execute.

     # Local virtualbox RESTConf test with mininet